oracle/docker-images/OracleWebLogic/samples/12213-webtier-apache/README.md

 To stop the Apache instance, execute the following command:

-  docker stop apache (Assuming the name of container is 'apache')
+        $ docker stop apache (Assuming the name of container is 'apache')

 To look at the Docker Container logs run:

         $ docker logs --details <Container-id>

 ## License
 To download and run Oracle WebLogic Server Proxy Plugins 12.2.1.3.0 Distribution regardless of inside or outside a Docker container, and regardless of the distribution, you must download the binaries from Oracle website and accept the license indicated at that page.

-To download and run Oracle JDK regardless of inside or outside a Docker container, you must download the binary from Oracle website and accept the license indicated at that p
+To download and run Oracle JDK regardless of inside or outside a Docker container, you must download the binary from Oracle website and accept the license indicated at that page.

 All scripts and files hosted in this project required to build the Docker images are, unless otherwise noted, released under the Universal Permissive License v1.0.